 And what makes us qualified to provide such a definition?

-We created an industry-leading B2B eCommerce platform and digital storefront that helps businesses manage their inventories smoothly.
+We created an industry-leading B2B eCommerce platform and online marketplace that helps businesses manage their inventories smoothly.